Pensions for the Self-Employed and Business Owners in Ireland

 Plan Charges

-If you are a proprietary director with your own limited company, or if you’re operating as a contractor under an umbrella firm, you are currently presented with two options:
+If you’re a proprietary director of a limited company, or a contractor working under an umbrella firm, your options are:

 Death in Service